digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

   [...]

-  # Instantiate an XBee device object.
+  # Instantiate a local XBee object.
-  local_xbee = XBeeDevice("COM1", 9600)
+  xbee = XBeeDevice("COM1", 9600)
-  local_xbee.open()
+  xbee.open()

   # Get the 64-bit address of the device.
-  addr_64 = device.get_64bit_addr()
+  addr_64 = xbee.get_64bit_addr()
   # Get the node identifier of the device.
-  node_id = device.get_node_id()
+  node_id = xbee.get_node_id()
   # Get the hardware version of the device.
-  hardware_version = device.get_hardware_version()
+  hardware_version = xbee.get_hardware_version()
   # Get the firmware version of the device.
-  firmware_version = device.get_firmware_version()
+  firmware_version = xbee.get_firmware_version()

-The read device information process also determines the communication protocol of the local or remote XBee device object.
-This is typically something you need to know beforehand if you are not using the generic ``XBeeDevice`` object.
+The read device information process also determines the communication protocol of the local or remote XBee object.
+This is, typically, something you must know beforehand if you are not using the generic ``XBeeDevice`` object.

-However, the API performs this operation to ensure that the class you instantiated is the correct one.
-So, if you instantiated a Zigbee device and the ``open()`` process realizes that the physical device is actually a DigiMesh device, you receive an ``XBeeDeviceException`` indicating the device mismatch.
+However, the API performs this operation to ensure that the instantiated class is the right one.
+So, if you instantiated a Zigbee device and the ``open()`` process determines that the physical XBee is actually a DigiMesh device, you receive an ``XBeeDeviceException`` indicating this mismatch.

-You can retrieve the protocol of the XBee device from the object executing the corresponding getter.
+You can retrieve the protocol of the XBee from the object executing the corresponding getter.

 **Get the XBee protocol**